-Utilizing data from the Bureau of Labor Statistics, the Department of Education, The Department of Health and Human Services and more, as well pulling together key findings from existing research, The Status of Black Women in the US 2014 provides an overarching view of the lives of Black Women in America at this historic and critical juncture.
-Specifically it examines the following:
+Utilizing data from the Bureau of Labor Statistics, the Justice Department, the Department of Education, The Department of Health and Human Services and more, as well as pulling together key findings from existing research, Black Women in the United States 2014 provides an overarching view of the lives of Black Women in America at this historic and critical juncture.
+Specifically the report examines the following:

-- Black Women in the Economy
+- ❖ Black Women in the Economy

 - ❖ Black Women in Education

-- Black Women in Politics
+- ❖ Black Women in Politics

 - ❖ Black Women in Business

 - ❖ Black Women in STEM

 - ❖ Black Women in the Labor Movement

 - ❖ Black Women's Exposure to Violence and the Criminal Justice System

 - ❖ Black Women's Health & Wellness

 - ❖ Black Women in the Retirement Years

 - ❖ A Black Women's Agenda for 2014 and Beyond

 - ❖ A Black Women's 2014-2020 Civic Engagement Empowerment Strategy

-Black Women in the United States 2014, will be the first in an annual series of reports that the Black Women's Roundtable will release examining the overall well-being of Black women in America.
+Black Women in the United States 2014 is the first in an annual series of reports that the Black Women's Roundtable will release examining the overall well-being of Black women in America.